 One of the most popular landmarks in Ireland for visitors is the Boyne Valley, or Brú na Bóinne, with its prehistoric monuments of Knowth, NewGrange and Dowth.
 These passage tombs have stood longer than the Pyramids of Giza, having been built 5000 years ago.
 There are also a large number of other monuments in the area, making it a significantly important archaeological site.
 Brú na Bóinne is also a UNESCO World Heritage Site, one of only two heritage sites in Ireland.

-The site is located in County Meath, not far from the town of Drogheda and only 40km from Dublin, making is easily accessible as a day trip from Dublin.
-Access to Newgrange and Knowth are by guided tours only and they start from the Brú na Bóinne visitors centre.
+The site is located in County Meath, not far from the town of Drogheda and only 40km from Dublin, making it easily accessible as a day trip from Dublin.
+Access to Newgrange and Knowth is by guided tours only and they start from the Brú na Bóinne visitors centre.
 It is a hugely popular tourist attraction and it is advisable to book your tour in advance of your visit.

 Explore Newgrange and beyond with a tour from Dublin.
 Check latest prices and availability here.

 If you are looking for some nature in Ireland, but don’t really want to venture outside of Dublin, then the Phoenix Park is the place to visit.
 One of the largest enclosed recreational public parks in Europe, the Phoenix Park has lots of things to do and see.
 And best of all, entry is completely free.

 Within the walls of the park lie fields, woods, Dublin Zoo which is great if you are visiting Dublin with kids (although this is a paid attraction), the Wellington Monument, the People’s Gardens, the Papal Cross and more.
 And if you are really lucky, you might even spot the herds of resident deer around the park, particularly around the fifteen acres playing fields near the Papal Cross.